tomatoweb/Test-Eloquent-Relationships/README.md

 Run all Tests `php artisan test`

-Note: BE CAREFULL !! the use RefreshDatabase instruction in the Test class will empty the DB and run all migrations again before running each test.
+Note: BE CAREFULL !! the `use RefreshDatabase` instruction in `tests/Feature/RelationshipsTest.php` will empty the DB and run all migrations again before running each test.

 ### Use Database SQLite (in memory or on disk)

-Add a connection in config/database.php
+Add a connection in `config/database.php`
 ```
 'sqlite' => [
             'driver' => 'sqlite',